icai-uma/datasetGAN2_release/README.md

 ```
 Then, create a virtual environment to manage the remaining libraries with pip as follows:
 ```
-python3 -m venv edgn_p
+python3 -m venv edgan_p
-source edgn_p/bin/activate
+source edgan_p/bin/activate
-python3 -m pip install -r requirements_edgn_p.txt
+python3 -m pip install -r requirements_edgan_p.txt
 ```

 ## Download the datasets

-- *Download Face and Cat datasets from [DatasetGAN](https://drive.google.com/drive/folders/1Oa9XpyKnRSN5s9-ab2-5j3wvH374JOu8?usp=sharing)* and put it in the folder ***./datasetGAN/dataset_release***.
+- *Download Face and Cat datasets from [DatasetGAN](https://github.com/nv-tlabs/datasetGAN_release)* and put it in the folder `datasetGAN2_release/datasetGAN2/dataset_release/`.
 Please be aware that the dataset of DatasetGAN is released under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.

-- Download the Bedroom dataset and latents from [Google Drive](https://drive.google.com/drive/folders/1JA4GyZLe6emoOjYGXWEWiYtEPz8VJDtE?usp=sharing)  and make sure to place the dataset and the latents in the same path defined in the file  ***./experiments/bedroom_10.json***.
+- Download the Bedroom dataset and latents from [Google Drive](https://drive.google.com/drive/folders/1JA4GyZLe6emoOjYGXWEWiYtEPz8VJDtE?usp=sharing)  and make sure to place the dataset and the latents in the same path defined in the file `datasetGAN2_release/datasetGAN2//experiments/bedroom_10.json`.

-- *Download pretrained checkpoints from [pytorch checkpoint](https://drive.google.com/drive/folders/1Hhu8aGxbnUtK-yHRD9BXZ3gn3bNNmsGi?usp=sharing).
+- *Download pretrained checkpoints from [pytorch checkpoint](https://github.com/nv-tlabs/datasetGAN_release).
 Put checkpoints in the folder of **./checkpoint/stylegan_pretrain***.
 Please be aware that the for code dependency and checkpoint related to Stylegan, the license is under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.

+**Important**: our code requires that the images inside `datasetGAN2_release/datasetGAN2/dataset_release/annotation/training_data/<dataset_name>/` are in PNG format to work.

 ## 1. Dropout Architecture experiments